IdeasoftLabs/http-batch-bundle/README.md

 ### HttpBatchBundle
-HttpBatchBundle is a plugin for symfony ,that implement multipart/batch method.This implementation uses sub requests.
-### What is multipart/batch
+HttpBatchBundle is a plugin that allows you to packaging a set of requests by implementing `multipart/batch` method for Symfony.
+This bundle will allow you to decrease requests count and lower costs welcomed.

+### How `multipart/batch` works?
-Http multipart/batch is a format for packaging multiple HTTP requests in a single request.
-You can read this draft for more info: https://tools.ietf.org/id/draft-snell-http-batch-00.html
+HTTP `multipart/batch` is a format for packaging multiple HTTP requests in a single request.
+You can read this draft for more detail: https://tools.ietf.org/id/draft-snell-http-batch-00.html

-###### You can decrease you request count (especially on api) with HttpBatchBundle.
 ### Installing HttpBatchBundle
 The easiest way to install HttpBatchBundle is through composer.
 ```bash
 composer require ideasoft/http-batch-bundle
 ```

-Do not forget register to AppKernel.php
+Don't forget to register in AppKernel.php
 ```php
 $bundles = [
             ...